kgish/gishtech.com/README.md

 ### Notes

-In later versions of Ember 2.x, the `initialize` method should take only one argument and you will more than likely see a deprecation warning.
+In later versions of Ember.js, the `initialize` method should take only one argument and you will more than likely see a deprecation warning.
 I haven't yet figured out how to refactor my version by replacing `container` with some other mechanism, so I'm open to any suggestions (thanks in advance).